CongducPham/LowCostLoRaGw/gw_full_latest/README-TTN.md

 				"name":"TheThingsNetwork cloud",
 				"script":"python CloudTTN.py",
 				"type":"TTN",
-				"enabled":false
+				"enabled":true
 			},
 			...
 		]
 	```

+- if you also want to be able to decrypt and handle LoRaWAN packet locally, then you can set `["gateway_conf"]["aes_lorawan"]` to true and provide in `key_LoRaWAN.py` both the Network Session Key and the App Session Key from the TTN console.

-- if you want to use the encapsulated encrypted mode, uncomment in `Arduino_LoRa_temp` both `#define WITH_AES` and `#define EXTDEVADDR` to enable encapsulated encrypted mode.
+- if you want to use the encapsulated encrypted mode with TTN, uncomment in `Arduino_LoRa_temp` both `#define WITH_AES` and `#define EXTDEVADDR` (and leave `#define LORAWAN` commented) to enable only encapsulated encrypted mode.
 Communication between the device and the gateway uses our header where the addressing still use the 1-byte address (the LoRaWAN-like packet is encapsulated in our packet).
 In the encapsulated mode, the device can only communicate to our gateway, not to a LoRaWAN gateway.
 However, you have to indicate the 4-byte DevAddr to make the link with the device declared on the TTN console.

 ```
 	///////////////////////////////////////////////////////////////////